 The proposition of global mind-matter correlations needs to be translated into an experimental hypothesis.
-Since we are breaking new ground, there is little history to guide hypothesis specification.
+Because we are breaking new ground, there is little history to guide hypothesis specification.
 We can, however, infer from the laboratory and field research described above that the effect would be small compared to the intrinsic noise scale of the data, and would most likely span a broad range of physical, social, and emotive conditions.
 We therefore work with a general hypothesis describing a range of conditions rather than a narrow set of parameters:

-Periods of collective attention or emotion in widely distributed populations will correlate with deviations from expectation in a global network of physical random number generators.
+Periods of collective attention or emotion in widely distributed populations will correlate with deviations from expectation in a global network of physical RNGs.

-The hypothesis avoids premature over-specification, but identifies the main elements we wish to test for: global correlations between collective conscious activity and the material world as represented by the physical RNG network.
+The hypothesis avoids premature overspecification, but identifies the main elements we wish to test for: global correlations between collective conscious activity and the material world as represented by the physical RNG network.
 Experimentally, this general hypothesis is instantiated in a series of specific, rigorously defined hypothesis tests, each of which is compatible with the general statement.
-Technically, we propose a composite hypothesis which formulates our broadest guess of how global mind-matter correlations might be defined for the RNG network.
+Technically, we propose a composite hypothesis that formulates our broadest guess of how global mindmatter correlations might be defined for the RNG network.
 We then proceed experimentally with a series of replications using simple hypotheses which are fully specified and can be compared quantitatively against the null hypothesis.

-The term "global consciousness" evokes many ideas that differ from our intended usage, so it needs clarification.
-It is difficult to define consciousness in the abstract even though, as the saying goes, "I know it when I see it."
-Since our approach to the GCP hypothesis is empirical, we create an operational definition stating what we do in the experiment, thereby defining pragmatically the object of investigation.
+Because the term "global consciousness" may evoke ideas that differ from our intended usage, some clarification is warranted.
+Our approach to the GCP hypothesis is empirical.
+We employ an operational definition stating what we do in the experiment, thereby defining pragmatically the object of investigation.
 That is, for the formal experiment we treat global or mass consciousness as a set of operations, rather than as an intellectual or theoretical construct.
-We want to study X and we do so by performing operations Y and Z. Specifically, we identify global consciousness as the outcome of the operations constituting the formal replication series.
-This produces a precisely-defined experimental database which can be used to evaluate the general hypothesis.
+We want to study X, and we do so by performing operations Y and Z. Specifically, we identify global consciousness as the outcome of the operations constituting the formal replication series.
+This produces a precisely defined experimental database that can be used to evaluate the general hypothesis.

 The operational definition of global consciousness has a number of advantages.
 First, it avoids confusing our experimental proposal with a theoretical conjecture.
 The GCP hypothesis is not intended to describe a theoretical position, but is an experimental question motivated by prior research findings.
 Second, it allows us to determine a confidence level for deviations of well-defined statistics as a basis for further analysis.
-Finally, the replication series at the core of our definition is well-suited to study an effect with low signal-to-noise ratio.
+Finally, the replication series at the core of our definition is well suited to study an effect with low signal-to-noise ratio.